ssideris/Data_Engineering_Concepts/DevOps/Flow-as-a-Code Deployment using Prefect/README.md

 Before starting the deployment, some more steps could be taken:

 Prefect is giving the ability to push the created image to more places than our local repository.
-We will use Docker Hub's online repository to store the created image and make it accessible to eveyrone with authorization rights.
+We will use Docker Hub's online repository to store the created image and make it accessible to anyone with authorization rights.

 Docker Hub is a cloud based platform offered by Docker where you can store privately or share publicly your images or pull other public images.
 We can easily create a repo by signing up and visiting the Repositories Tab.
 There we set a name for our repo and moderate its visibility settings.
 A free account is allowed to have only one repo.
 In my case, i created a repo called "etl" under the username "stamatissideris".